zhangqiangzgz/smartChat/README.md

 Commands:
-  auth        Set a openai api key or access token cancelAuth  remove openai api key or access token
+  auth        Set a openai api key or access token deauth      remove openai api key or access token
   <prompt>    Ask ChatGPT a question

 For more info, run any command with the `--help` flag: